yueyaog/GeneShift/README.md

 The main output of the script is a confusion matrix and an F1 score for each model, these are created in a 'results' directory.
 The confusion matrix shows how well the trained model classified each sample from the test split.
 The expected values are on the y-axis and the predicted values are on the x-axis.
 This matrix is normalized to show a percentage of samples classfied.
 So if there are five genes in cluster A but the model predicted two of these genes are in cluster B, the cluster A row would could contain a 60 in column A and a 40 in column B. This normalization can be disabled in the confusion matrix function.
 The F1 scored is written to a text file

+__Running:__
+1. Verify all the dependencies are installed in an anaconda virual environment and the correct environment is set in the PBS script
+2. Adjust command line arguments in the PBS script if desired
+   - Additional parameters can be adjusted within the script itsel
+4. Correctly format data move it to the 'data' directory
+5. On a palmetto login node enter the following command to submit the job
+   - ```qsub cluster-sort.pbs```
 TODO: Write in insctructions to run script and add dependencies